Giant Vortex Clusters in a Two-Dimensional Quantum Fluid

-In summary we have reported the creation and characterization of the clustered phase of quantum vortices predicted by Onsager's statistical mechanics of point-vortices in a bounded domain~\cite{onsager1949statistical}.
-Remarkably the clustered phase, once achieved, is rather robust to dissipation, contrary to the conventional wisdom for negative temperature states~\cite{Braun:2013gw}.
+We note that, once achieved, the clustered phase is remarkably robust to dissipation, contrary to the conventional wisdom for negative temperature states.
 Meanwhile, the evaporative heating mechanism appears to be more fragile, inhibited by modest dissipation.
+Nonetheless, a systematic study of the clustering transition and its emergence from quantum turbulence~\cite{billam2014onsager,simula2014emergence,salman2016long} appears within reach, if further reduction of thermal dissipation can be achieved.
 The precise control of the trapping potential in our experiment enables a broad range of stirring and trapping configurations, opening the door to further studies of the vortex clustering phase transition~\cite{billam2014onsager,simula2014emergence,yu2016theory}, and of fully developed quantum turbulence confined to two dimensions.
 Emerging tools for precision characterization, including vortex circulation detection~\cite{Seo:2017ix}, momentum spectroscopy~\cite{reeves2014signatures}, and correlation functions~\cite{white2012creation,Skaugen:2016hq}, can be expected to provide further insights into the role of coherent structures in 2D vortex matter.